LGBTQ people face higher covid-19 risks. But no one knows the true toll on the community.

 “You don’t know what’s happening unless you’re measuring it,” said Sarah Henn, the chief health officer at Whitman-Walker Health in D.C.
 “If you can understand the disparities, you can work to address them.”

-In December, a coalition of 125 groups, led in part by D.C.’s Whitman Walker Institute, signed a letter calling on state health officers to create an inclusive plan to distribute the coronavirus vaccine and to build trust with LGBTQ communities that have long faced discrimination in health-care and barriers to obtaining care.
+In December, a coalition of 125 groups, led in part by D.C.’s Whitman-Walker Institute, signed a letter calling on state health officers to create an inclusive plan to distribute the coronavirus vaccine and to build trust with LGBTQ communities that have long faced discrimination in health-care and barriers to obtaining care.
 The letter also urged officials to prioritize the collection of data on the spread of the coronavirus and the distribution of the vaccine in LGBTQ communities.

 In D.C., health officials have not released data about coronavirus infection rates in the LGBTQ community.